nz-social-investment-agency/auto_checker/README.md

 For more detailed instructions and examples, refer to the header of the script.
 Included are two example datasets that correspond to the example user parameters in the script.

 ## Citation
 Social Investment Agency (2025).
-SQL code styler.
+Auto checker.
 Source code. https://github.com/nz-social-investment-agency/auto_checker

 ## Getting Help
 Enquiries can be sent to info@sia.govt.nz